ClassicDIY/SkyeTracker/README.md

 This is a work in progress, a similar project using the Netduino can be found at http://solartracker.codeplex.com/

+Used the following development tools

+Visual Studio 2015 with Visual Micro extension for arduino code Android Studio for mobile app development
+Diptrace for schematic & pcb
+Sketchup for mechanical drawings

-This project requires the following libraries;
+The arduino project requires the following libraries;

   https://github.com/bblanchon/ArduinoJson